Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 What is the average crime scene cleaner salary?

-According to Salary.com, the average crime scene cleaner uk salary is almost £28,000 a year.
+According to Salary.com, the average crime scene cleaner UK salary is almost £28,000 a year.
 However, the exact amount will depend on several factors, including your experience and location.

 Professional cleaners can increase their earning potential by completing additional qualifications like biohazard decontamination or sharps removal training.